aimerykong/Low-Rank-Bilinear-Pooling/demo1_quickTrainCaffe/README.md

-This is the first demo about quick training of our low-rank bilinear pooling model.
+### This is the first demo about quick training of our low-rank bilinear pooling model.

 Please note that the configuration for this demo is not exactly the same as our model described in the paper.
 I haven't implemented it in caffe, while caffe runs faster than matconvnet.
 Strictly speaking, this is an implementation on the classifier co-decomposition and full-rank linear SVM on the bilinear feature on low-dimensional subspace.
 This demo gives you an idea that good performance can be achieved by projecting features onto low-dimensional subspace (derived from classifier co-decomposition).

 The dataset used here is the bird one CUB-200-2011.
 So downloading the dataset, making a dataset ".mat" file is a must-do step.
 Please refer to Tsung-Yu's Bilinear CNN or Yang's Compact Bilinear Pooling for how to download and make the file.
 I will also make a guide later.

-There are several "main" files --
+There are two "main" files --
-	main000 -- generating training and testing lists for caffe main001 -- feeding training images to a base CNN model, obtaining the activations,
+	..*main000 -- generating training and testing lists for caffe ..*main001 -- feeding training images to a base CNN model, obtaining the activations,
 			using PCA to decompose the activations,
 			initializing P,